top of page

 This is what documentary approach is all about.

 And it completely changed how I photograph.
-Fabricating moments for photos or disrupting the flow of the day is a disservice to your experience.
-It's not that I avoid setting time for portraits, because they're important and you deserve your wedding attire glamour shots, as well as photos with those you love most.
+Fabricating moments just for the photos or disrupting the flow of the day is a disservice to your experience.
+However, it would be equally a disservice if I did not engage with you whatsoever or provide guidance on how to pose in a variety of ways, in the best light.
+So, it's not that I avoid setting time for portraits, because they're very important and you deserve your wedding attire glamour shots, as well as photos with those you love most.

-It's a mindset shift on both our parts, photographing/being photographed in the moments versus forcing a moment just to be photographed.
+It's a mindset shift on both our parts, photographing/being photographed in the moment versus forcing a moment just to be photographed. (i.e., asking your mom to zip up your dress because you want to share that moment with her, not because you want the photo).
 Remember, I'll be by your side all day and each piece of the story is important to me.
+So whoever zips up your dress or places your boutionierre on, I wouldn't miss it for the world.

 Ok, so then what does it look like?